ILXL/cpputils/README.md

 Karel lives in a two-dimensional grid and has a position and an orientation (north, east, south or west).
 Each cell of the grid may contain one or more beepers, or no beepers at all.
 Karel has a bag of beepers (which may be empty).
 Cells may be separated by walls.

-Karel has four actions: they can can move forward, turn left, put down a beeper or pick up a beeper.
+Karel has four actions: they can move forward, turn left, put down a beeper or pick up a beeper.
 In addition, Karel is able to check state of the area around themselves.
 Karel cannot move through walls or off the edge of the world.

 ### Accessibility